stevenjvik/compliance-documentation/README.md

 **Status**: Work in Progress

+## Security Notice
+This repository contains only publicly available compliance frameworks and educational templates.
+No proprietary documentation, internal procedures, or sensitive organizational information from any employer will be published.
+All content represents general compliance concepts and publicly available standards only.

 ## Overview
-Security compliance templates, audit readiness tools, and documentation frameworks for federal and enterprise environments.
+Educational compliance templates and general audit readiness concepts based on publicly available federal and industry frameworks.

 ## Planned Components
-- NIST 800-53 control templates
+- Public NIST 800-53 framework references
-- CJIS Level 4 compliance checklists
+- General CJIS Level 4 educational materials
-- DISA STIG implementation guides
+- DISA STIG public documentation links
-- HIPAA security documentation
+- HIPAA compliance educational resources
-- Audit readiness workflows
+- General audit readiness concepts

 ## Background
-These templates and tools were developed through hands-on experience with federal compliance requirements at law enforcement agencies, DoD environments, and regulated healthcare systems.
+These materials are based on publicly available compliance frameworks and general industry practices, created for educational and professional development purposes.

 ---
-*Repository content being organized and documented for public release.*
+*All content will be educational/conceptual only - no proprietary or sensitive information.*